 2. Rockpals RP300W Lithium Portable Power Station

-- 280Wh of battery capacity as well as 300W of continuous power and a 600W surge maximum.
+- 280Wh of lithium battery power as well as 300W of continuous power and a 600W surge maximum.

-- It can be charged by its AC and DC ports, as well as by Rockpals 50W and 100W solar panels (purchased separately).
+- This lithium portable power station can be charged by its AC outlet and DC ports, as well as by Rockpals 50W and 100W solar panel (purchased separately).

 - At 7.3 pounds and 7.48 x 5.9 x 5.5 inches, the station is smaller and weighs lighter than some competitors, making it optimal for storage in vehicles or backpacks.

-The station has ten separate ports: one AC port, four USB ports (including two Quick Charge 3.0 ports), four DC 12V ports, and one DC 24V port, but no USB-C ports.
+The portable power station has ten separate ports: one AC outlet, four USB ports (including two Quick Charge 3.0 ports), four 12V DC ports, and one DC 24V port, but no USB-C ports.

-Though boasting more ports, the station requires the user to manually switch off the DC, USB, and AC ports, and all must be turned off for the entire unit to switch off.
+Though boasting more ports, the station requires the user to manually switch off the DC, USB, and AC outlet, and all must be turned off for the entire unit to switch off.